ed-fish/ed-fish.github.io/_pages/about.md

 **[Karahan Şahin](https://github.com/karahan-sahin)**: "Unified representations for Sign Language Translation and Production" (Co-Supervisor with Prof. Richard Bowden)

-## 📝 Selected Publications
+## 📝 2025 Publications

-This is a selection of my recent papers.
+This is a selection of my recent papers from this year.
 For a complete list, please see my [publications page](/publications/).

 <div class="list__item">
   <article class="archive__item" itemscope itemtype="https://schema.org/CreativeWork">